3 Best States to Retire in 2021

 You Can Find Any View

 One of the primary advantages of South Carolina is the sheer variety of topography and landscapes.
 To the west of the state lie the Piedmont mountains, which provide some of the most idyllic mountain views and hiking opportunities imaginable.
-Many retirees flocking to South Carolina choose to settle near the coast, close to Charleston or Myrtle Beach.
+Many seniors flocking to South Carolina choose to settle near the coast, close to Charleston or Myrtle Beach.
 Both of these options are beautiful options near the water, with hugely diverse communities and countless sources of entertainment.
 The best aspect of South Carolina is that, regardless of where you choose to land, you are only a short drive from a completely different environment.
 Thus, you don’t have to choose between the mountains or the sea.
 With a short drive, you can have both.

 The Cost of Living is Extremely Affordable